-Shahnour Vaghinag Aznavourian, better known as Charles Aznavour (May 22th, 1924 October 1st, 2018), was a French-Armenian singer, songwriter, composer, actor and activist.
+Shahnour Vaghinag Aznavourian, better known as Charles Aznavour (May 22th, 1924 – October 1st, 2018), was a French-Armenian singer, songwriter, composer, actor and activist.
 He was born in Paris within the Armenian diaspora that fled the genocide in the Ottoman Empire, and was granted Armenian citizenship in 2008.

 He was a major figure of French Chanson, recording about 1300 songs in eight languages (including Armenian) over a career spanning 72 years.
 He wrote and co-wrote about 1000 songs for himself and for other prominent singers, including Édith Piaf. note

 His most famous hit songs include "La Bohème", "Hier encore", "Emmenez-moi", "Non je n'ai rien oublié", "For Me Formidable", "She"...
 American music critic Stephen Holden called him "the divinity of French Pop music".